MO-Munyai/MO-Munyai/README.md

-# 👋 Hi, I’m MO (Mukona O Munyai), Junior Software/DevOps Engineer
+# 👋 Hi, I’m MO (Mukona O. Munyai), Junior Software/DevOps Engineer
 - I lead with purpose and build tools that solve real-world problems.
 - I'm into web technologies, building and testing new tech tools, AI and more.